atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/javascript.rst

         "desc": "create a new subscription for testing" }

-The combination of "id" and "desc" (strings) makes your subscriber unique in the iCargo network.
+The combination of "id" and "desc" (strings) makes your subscription unique in the AEON network.
+Details about persistant subscriptions: :ref:`documentation-sdk-javascript-persistentsub`

-If you are creating a connection with a previous generated subscription, subscriptionData will be a JSON obtained from sdk.getSubscription().
-More details about persistant subscription: :ref:`documentation-sdk-javascript-persistentsub`

 .. _sdk-publishing-javascript: